Ten FAQs on sales presentations.

-3. What notes should I use?
+3. What presentation notes should I use?

 Use outline notes that list all the key points you want to make, in the right order.
-Include any facts or figures which you want to be able to quote accurately, but don't use a lengthy script.
+Include any facts or figures that you want to be able to quote accurately, but don't use a lengthy script.

-Write (or type) the notes on one or more cards.
+Write the notes on one or more cards.
 Make sure they are clearly legible, and numbered in order.
 If you will be using any visual aids, mark on the cards when you need to introduce each aid.

-4. Should I use visual aids?
+4. Should I use visual aids in my presentation?

 But visual aids are often misused.
 You may need practice to avoid some of the common errors.